kneron/document_center/docs/python_app/app_flow_manual.md

                         format of the input images to test -n NUM_IMAGES, --num_images NUM_IMAGES
                         number of images to test
-  -b BOX, --box BOX     flag to save bounding box results
+  -b, --box             flag to save bounding box results -r, --remove          flag to remove CSIM or Dynasty dumps on completion -d, --dump            flag to dump intermediate node outputs for the simulator
 ```

-* -t: default will be one of the keys in your application's mapping.py
-	* The parameter here should be one of the keys in your application's mapping.py, with the exact same spelling
+* -i: default will look for image input (PNG, JPG, etc.)
+  * If binary, will look for binary files instead
 * -s: default number is all of the stages
 * -w: default number is 1
 * -f: default is "ALL", other format specifiers will filter the test images to only images with that prefix
 * -n: default is all of the images in the test directory
-* -b: default is false
+* -b: set this option to save your results to bin/out/path_to_your_input_image
 	* If you use binary input, you will need a jpg file with the same name in your input directory for this to work
-	* The results will be saved in bin/out/path_to_your_input_image
+* -r: set this option if you want to remove CSIM or Dynasty dumps
+* -d: set this option if you want to dump all node outputs in your model

 You will need the following to run a test.
-* a set of test images placed in the app folder
+* a set of test images
-* a test model placed in your application folder under app
+* a test model placed in your application folder under app/model
-	* ONNX and JSON if you are running Dynasty
+	* BIE if you are running Dynasty fixed, ONNX if you are running Dynasty float
 	* weight, setup, and command binaries if you are running CSIM
 * to modify the input JSON to fit the input data
-* setup flow.py and mapping.py in your application folder under app so the flow control knows what to run
+* setup flow.py and in your application folder under app so the flow control knows what to run

 We have provided an example application at app/app1.
-There are the postprocess and preprocess functions, models, and example mapping.py and flow.py files.
+There are the postprocess and preprocess functions, models, and example flow.py files.
 To run this example, be in the root directory and run this command, with test_image_folder as your folder of test images:
 ```
-python3 simulator.py app/app1 app/test_image_folder
+python3 simulator.py app/app1 app/test_image_folder fdr
 ```
+For more details, follow the [tutorial](#example).

 ## Simulator output
 The results of the simulator vary depending on which one is invoked: hardware CSIM or Dynasty.